UofM-PHYS30762/quickstart/README.md

 ##### Using a compiler with automated compilation in VS Code (optional)

-Finally, you can tell Visual Studio Code to use it if you're using that as an IDE (this is not necessary, you can and maybe should always use the terminal!)
+Finally, you can tell Visual Studio Code to use this compiler, if you're using that as an Integrated Development Environment (IDE).

 You should then open VS Code and go to Settings, which is the wheel on the bottom of the window  (this was found as File->Preferences->Settings in older versions), The main window of VS Code will turn into a list of settings.